MJMcGuffin/muqcs.js/README.md

 The code is contained entirely in a single file, and defines a small class for complex numbers, a class for complex matrices (i.e., matrices storing complex numbers), and a few utility classes.
 These classes take up a bit more than a thousand lines of code.
 The rest of the code consists of a regression test (in the function performRegressionTest()) followed by some performance tests.
 Having a relatively small amount of source code means that the code can be more easily understood by others.

+Unlike other javascript quantum circuit simulators, Muqcs implements partial trace and can compute reduced density matrices, purity, and concurrence, to quantify entanglement between qubits.

-To run the code, load the html file into a browser like Chrome, and then open a console (in Chrome, this is done by selecting 'Developer Tools').
+To run the code, <a href="https://mjmcguffin.github.io/muqcs.js/">load the html file</a> into a browser like Chrome, and then open a console (in Chrome, this is done by selecting 'Developer Tools').
 From the console prompt, you can call functions in the code and see output printed to the console.

 **Creating and Manipulating Matrices**